vblanco20-1/vulkan-guide/docs/chapter-5/loading_images.md

 }
 ```
-We are going to have a single load-image function, that will do the whole load operation from file in disk into gpu memory.
+We are going to have a single load-image function, that will do the whole load operation from file in disk into GPU memory.

 We will use the stb_image library to load the texture.